Ultrabenosaurus/greyout.js/README.md

 ## the theory ##

-* some elements are defined as `controller` elements
+* some form elements are only needed if certain other elements aren't used
-* other elements can be `minions` by specifying their `controller`
+* for each conditional element, specify the IDs of the element(s) that 'control' them
-* when a `controller` element is given a value, all other `controller` elements (and the `minions` belonging to them) are disabled
+* when any element that has been identified as a `controller` gets a value, the elements that have it as a `controller` will be disabled
-* removing the given value will re-enable the other elements
-* use groups to limit the effect of `controllers` like with Radio Buttons

 ## to do ##

-* modify to allow grouping of `controller` elements
-   * format implemented, need to test on multiple groups
 * expand to support all `input` types
 * add support for `select` boxes